ChristophePelletier/project-7/README.md

 ### Back

-- You can use the .env-model for the environment variables --first rename the file : .env
+- You can use the .env-model for the environment variables
+- [first rename the file : .env
-  -- then choose the RTS : the signature for the encoding of the jsonweboken -- then choose the name of your database
+- [then choose the RTS : the signature for the encoding of the jsonweboken
+- [then choose the name of your database
-  -- theN add you DATABASEUSER and your DATABASEPASSWORD of your MYSQL database
+- [then add you DATABASEUSER and your DATABASEPASSWORD of your MYSQL database
 - At the root of the back, create an "images" directory where the images will be downloaded

 ### Front